nxrighthere/ENet-CSharp/README.md

 `Peer.DisconnectLater(uint data)` force an immediate disconnection from a peer.

-`Peer.Reset()` rorcefully disconnects a peer.
+`Peer.Reset()` forcefully disconnects a peer.
 The foreign host represented by the peer is not notified of the disconnection and will timeout on its connection to the local host.

 ### Classes
 #### Host